Don’t you hate hangovers? Whenever I hear that word, I think of a frowny face and a Cumulus cloud over their head.

-It was a semi-funny, semi-serious article on a question I got asked frequently when I told people I didn’t get hangovers, “How???”.
+It was a semi-funny, semi-serious article on a question I still get asked frequently when I tell people I don’t get hangovers, “How???”.

 What happened next might shock you.
 I just wanted to say that clickbait-y sentence.

-It wasn’t until my writer’s high rode off that I started freaking out.
+It wasn’t until my writer’s high wore off that I started freaking out.